 This workshop is a hands-on group tutorial that includes review of the relevant checklists, time frames and probate court processes.
 Assistance with completing required documentation is also provided.
 The workshop goal is to offer coaching and instruction, not legal advice or representation.

-For additional announcements, please visit the websites of our Founding Organizations
+For additional news, please visit the websites of our founding organizations

 Autism Support Center

 HMEA’s Autism Resource Central